What Is a Profit & Loss Report?

 - Income - Run the Profit & Loss Report by either Billed (Accrual) or Collected (Cash-Based) income:

-- Group By - Choose to see your Income and Expenses by Month or by Quarter
+- Group By - Choose to see your Income and Expenses by Month (in landscape mode) or by Quarter (in portrait mode)

 The Profit & Loss Report is broken down into several sections, making it easy to see where your totals come from:

-- Sales - Displays the total of all Invoices (if set to Billed) or Payments (if set to Collected), as well as Other Income entries
+- Sales - Displays the total of all Invoices (if set to Billed) or Payments (if set to Collected), as well as Other Income entries, Credit Notes, and Journal Entries

 - Invoice / Payment